sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

 -----------------------------------

-If you do not want to create stub pages with :program:`sphinx-autogen`, you can also use this new config value:
+If you do not want to create stub pages with :program:`sphinx-autogen`, you can also use these config values:

 .. confval:: autosummary_generate